dwightjack/marco.solazzi.me/src/content/blog/journey-through-switches.md

 ### Redundant labelling

+The redundant labelling pattern deserves a closer look, as it represents an interesting approach to accessibility.

-Let's expand on that last point.
-Here is a snippet as reference:
+Here is a simplified snippet as reference:

 ```html
 <label for="switch" id="switch-label">Airplane mode</label>
 <button id="switch" role="switch" aria-labelledby="switch-label" aria-checked="false"></button>
 ```

-Earlier we said that some accessibility software might not properly compute the name of buttons associated with labels with the `for` attribute.
-Since `aria-*` attributes have precedence in the [computation of accessible names](https://www.stefanjudis.com/today-i-learned/the-order-of-accessible-name-computation-steps/), the `for` attribute becomes superfluous and is then only used to leverage the labeled control trigger side effect (as [reported in this PR](https://github.com/tailwindlabs/headlessui/pull/2265)).
+Earlier we said that some accessibility software might not properly compute the name of buttons associated with labels with the `for` attribute, so, since `aria-*` attributes have precedence in the [computation of accessible names](https://www.stefanjudis.com/today-i-learned/the-order-of-accessible-name-computation-steps/), we should have solved those issues.

+The `for` attribute is then only used to leverage the labeled control trigger side effect (as [reported in this PR](https://github.com/tailwindlabs/headlessui/pull/2265)).

 Anyway, I couldn't test the accessibility of this pattern, so I can't 100% vouch for it.

 ## Takeaways

 I am amazed by the variety of implementations and the small variations between them.
-There are two important points to remember:
+After this exploration, two important points stand out:

 - Because UI libraries abstract away the final code that you are shipping, you might not know the type of "accessible experience" you are delivering.
 - When you delegate your design choices to someone else, you don't know the impact on your user experience.